mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 ## 2.2 Speed

-Assuming you have solved your availability problem and have the right people with the right skills, the next biggest impediment to going fast will be your team size, having too many stakeholders, and dealing with too many barriers in the form of technical debt.
+Assuming you have solved your availability problem and have the right people with the right skills, the next biggest impediments to going fast will be your size (team size and stakeholders/users), mismanaging your software development process (e.g., not writing enough tests, overlooking cybersecurity, accumulating technical debt, etc.), and overlooking your team health.

+### 2.2.1 Smaller is faster

 First, the bigger the team, the more overhead is required.
 Let me demonstrate.
 Assuming that each team member needs to align once a week with every other team member for a minimum of 1 hour, then we have the following:

 1. Team of ONE has 0 minutes of alignment meetings, but has limited bandwidth.
 2. Team of TWO has 2 hours of alignment meetings (twice 1 hour), or 2.5% of their time.